SUBMISSIONS FOR UFO5 WILL OPEN APRIL 1, 2016.

 RIGHTS SOUGHT: First Worldwide print and electronic English Language rights.
 Exclusivity for 90 days from date of release.
 Non-exclusive rights to keep the anthology in print across different publishing platforms afterward.
 Preview sample contract.

 POLICIES & RESPONSE TIME: No reprints, multiple or simultaneous submissions please.
-Do not send us any story we already considered for a previous UFO volume.
-We will respond to all subs within 30 days.
-If you don’t hear by then please check your spam folder, then query at the same e-mail address with the word QUERY in the subject of the e-mail.
-Please send only one submission per author.
+Do not send any stories we already considered for a previous UFO volume.
+You may query after 30 days.
+Please send only one submission per author unless directly invited to send more.

 We’re looking for speculative stories with a strong humor element.
 Think Resnick and Sheckley, Fredric Brown and Douglas Adams.
 We welcome quality flash fiction and non-traditional narratives.
 Take chances, try something new, just make sure that your story is funny.